Switchblade: State laws

+In August 2024, the Massachusetts Supreme Judicial Court relied on the 2022 U.S. Supreme Court decision New York State Rifle & Pistol Association, Inc. v.
+Bruen when it struck down a 1957 ban on switchblade knives in the state, on the grounds there were no similar bans at the time of the writing of the Second and Fourteenth Amendments.
+This may mean other switchblade laws at the federal and state level will be ruled unconstitutional.

 City and county ordinances

 Unless preempted by state law, various county, city, or other local jurisdictions may also have their own codes or ordinances further restricting or prohibiting switchblade possession or use, for example Sioux Falls, South Dakota, or Oakland, California.